ScaledFoundations/MatMamba/README.md

 b, l, d = 8, 1024, 512
 x = torch.randn((b, l, d)).cuda()

-# Without any optional args like `mrl_level` or `mixnmatch_dims`, the block behaves like a regular Mamba2 block
+# Without any optional args/config, the block is a regular Mamba2 block
 y1 = matmamba_block(x)
 assert y1.shape == (b, l, d)

-# If we want to use a certain number of dimensions as a fraction of `d_model`, we can use the optional `mrl_level` argument.
+# If we want a number of dims as a fraction of `d_model`, we can use the `mrl_level`
-# An `mrl_level` of 2 means that `d_model/2` dimensions will be used
+# An `mrl_level` of 2 means that `d_model/2` dims will be used
 y2 = matmamba_block(x, mrl_level=2)

-# `y2` is also (b, l, d), but only half the dimensions are used in the internal computation of the block
+# `y2` is also (b, l, d), but only half the dims are used internally
 assert y2.shape == (b, l, d)

-# We can also manually specify the number of dimensions for each layer using its `mixnmatch_dims` parameter.
+# We can also manually specify the number of dims for each layer using `mixnmatch_dims`
-# For example, if we want to use exactly 64 dimensions:
+# For example, if we want to use exactly 64 dims:
 matmamba_block.mixnmatch = True
 matmamba_block.mixnmatch_dims = 64